srsapireddy/OpenLANE_EDA/README.md

 ### Prerequisites:
 1. Ubuntu OS
 2. 40GB+ Disk Space.
 (If you're comfortable with Virtual Box, you can make use of Partition GUIs to allocate the necessary memory)
 Adding on, I would suggest anyone interested to go through these 2 courses, which were extremely helpful in guiding me through the entire installation and testing process.
-Both courses are freely avaialable on Udemy, offered by VSD.
+Both courses are freely avaialable on Udemy.

 ## Day 1
 ### 1. How to Talk to Computers?